fantasycalendar/FoundryVTT-Tagger/README.md

 `Tagger.addTags(object|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or a list of objects to add tags to
+@param 	{object|array}	inObjects       An object or an array of objects to add tags to
 @param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
                                         be added to the objects